Siguza/IOHIDeous/docs/index.md

         | NX_DEVICELCTLKEYMASK | NX_DEVICERCTLKEYMASK)
 ```

-I've created a separate program in [`data/flags.c`](TODO) to print that constant, which gave me a value of `0x01ff20ff`.
-That looks too restrictive to write arbitrary pointers or data, but considering the fact that `evg->eventFlags & ~KEYBOARD_FLAGSMASK` is retained, it might just be enough to modify something in a useful way.
+I've created a separate program in [`data/flags.c`](../data/flags.c) to print that constant, which gave me a value of `0x01ff20ff`.
+That looks too restrictive to actually _write_ arbitrary pointers or data, but considering the fact that `evg->eventFlags & ~KEYBOARD_FLAGSMASK` is retained, it might just be enough to _modify_ something existing in a useful way.

 Now onto reading!
 This one is a fair bit trickier because most code that reads from `evg` either doesn't export that data elsewhere (which makes sense, since the client should have access to it through shared memory already), or it is ridiculously hard to trigger.
-For example, a call to `evDispatch` can cause the upper 24 bits of each the `x` and `y` components of `evg->screenCursorFixed` to the shared memory of an `IOFramebuffer`, if the frame buffer has previously been attached via a call to `IOHIDUserClient::connectClient`.
-That shared memory is readily accessible to us through the `IOFramebufferSharedUserClient`, however in order for the values to actually be copied there, `evg->frame` (which we don't control) has to be between `0` and `3` (inclusive), the cursor has to be on the screen represented by the `IOFramebuffer`, and `evDispatch` actually has to be called.
+For example, a call to `evDispatch` can cause the upper 24 bits of each the `x` and `y` components of `evg->screenCursorFixed` to be copied to the shared memory of an `IOFramebuffer`.
+That shared memory is readily accessible to us through the `IOFramebufferSharedUserClient`, however in order for the values to actually be copied there, the frame buffer need to have been previously attached to `IOHIDSystem` via a call to `IOHIDUserClient::connectClient`, `evg->frame` (which we don't control) has to be between `0` and `3` (inclusive), the cursor has to be on the screen represented by the `IOFramebuffer`, and `evDispatch` actually has to be called.
 All in all, hardly ideal.

-But there is one more thing that reads from and, as it happens, also writes to `evg`: `_cursorHelper`.
+There is one thing though that reads from and, as it happens, also writes to `evg`: `_cursorHelper`.
 This instance of `IOHIDSystemCursorHelper` is used for both coordinate system arithmetic as well as conversion between the fields `evg->cursorLoc`, `evg->screenCursorFixed` and `evg->desktopCursorFixed`.
-What's important for us is that is has its own separate storage, so it can also act as a cache to some extent.
+What's important for us is that is has its own separate storage, so it can act as a cache to some extent.
 If we can use that to read a value from `evg` at one time and write it back at another, we can copy small amounts of memory to the actual shared memory we have mapped in our task.
 Now, the "writing back" part is easy enough, if we just look at `IOHIDSystem::initShmem`:

 ```c++
 evg->cursorLoc.x = _cursorHelper.desktopLocation().xValue().as32();